 A Changing Table and Pad

 A changing table pad placed securely on top of the small dresser is a space-saving place to help change your little one.
 Some changing tables turn into dressers later on for your child.
 I found that a 3-4 foot piece of furniture with a few drawers and a changing pad will give you storage and maximize your space.
 You can also hang things on the side of dressers and cribs.
-But, when the baby starts moving, you may want to find a different home.
-Below are space-saving cabinets that you can use as a changing table and pad.
+But when the baby starts moving, you may want to find a different home.
+Below are space-saving cabinets you can use as a changing table and pad.

 A place to store clothing and supplies